 - Gorgeous swimming holes—Fern Pools or Fortescue Falls are musts.

-- Hiking through the gorge networks.
+- Hiking through the network of gorges.

 While not as famous as many of the other entries on this list, Karijini usually makes the cut of top three (or one) of Australia’s best national parks for those who have done their rounds.
-Edging out Southwest National park at a bit over 600,000 hectares (though that’s much less impressive relative to the size of Western Australia), Karijini is WA’s answer to Utah’s Big Five.
+Edging out Southwest National park at a bit over 600,000 hectares (though that’s much less impressive compared to the size of Western Australia), Karijini is WA’s answer to Utah’s Big Five.
 Presenting deep-cut gorges of vibrant red hues, it’s easy to see why the Aboriginals believed this land to be carved by primordial spirits.
 If Utah was the final market product, Karijini National Park was the studio where God perfected his art.